opencog/learn/scm/attic/README.md

     in the Diary Part One.

 * __agglo-loops.scm__ : Top-level routines to do pair-wise clustering.
+    (Clustering two words, with a vector of disjuncts behind them.)
     The code works, but doing pair-wise clustering seems not to give the best results.
 This file implements there different algos that assign words to existing clusters, or, if there aren't any suitable